sunsibar/docs-duckumentation/book/duckumentation/10_contributing/40_simple_way.md

     <img src="s1.png" style='width: 8cm'/>
 </div>

 They link to the "edit" page in Github.
-There, one can make and commit the edits in only a few seconds.
+One can make and commit the edits in only a few seconds.

+If you are in the Duckietown organization, then you can just "edit" the page then and there.
+Otherwise, you need to "fork" the repo.
+Don't worry, it's a one click process.

 <div figure-id="fig:simple_way_2" figure-caption="You will land on GitHub">
     <img src="s2.png" style='width: 8cm'/>